 (See also Overview of Blood Vessel Disorders of the Liver Overview of Blood Vessel Disorders of the Liver The liver receives the oxygen and nutrients it needs in blood that comes from two large blood vessels: Portal vein Hepatic artery The portal vein provides about two thirds of the blood.
 This... read more .)

 Because the portal vein is narrowed or blocked, pressure in the portal vein increases.
 This increased pressure (called portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
 Cirrhosis (scarring that distorts... read more ) causes the spleen to enlarge (splenomegaly).
-It also results in dilated, twisted (varicose) veins in the esophagus (called esophageal varices Gastrointestinal Bleeding Bleeding may occur anywhere along the digestive (gastrointestinal [GI]) tract, from the mouth to the anus.
+It also results in dilated, twisted (varicose) veins in the esophagus (called esophageal varices Gastrointestinal Bleeding Bleeding may occur anywhere along the digestive (gastrointestinal or GI) tract, from the mouth to the anus.
 Blood may be easily seen by the naked eye (overt), or blood may be present in amounts... read more ) and often in the stomach (called gastric varices).
 These veins can bleed profusely.

 Fluid accumulation in the abdomen (called ascites Ascites Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.
 Many disorders can cause ascites, but the most common is high blood pressure in the veins that bring blood... read more ) is not common.
 But it may develop when people also have liver congestion (backup of blood in the liver) or liver damage, such as severe scarring of the liver (cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
-The... read more ), or when large amounts of fluids are given intravenously to treat massive bleeding from ruptured varicose veins in the esophagus or stomach.
+The scar... read more ), or when large amounts of fluids are given intravenously to treat massive bleeding from ruptured varicose veins in the esophagus or stomach.
 If portal vein thrombosis develops in people with cirrhosis, their condition deteriorates.

 Causes of Portal Vein Thrombosis

 About 25% of adults with cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
-The... read more have portal vein thrombosis, usually because blood flow through the severely scarred liver is slow.
+The scar... read more have portal vein thrombosis, usually because blood flow through the severely scarred liver is slow.
 When blood flow is slow, blood is more likely to clot.
 Any condition that makes blood more likely to clot can cause portal vein thrombosis.